learnk8s/learnk8s.io/_blog/why-kube/index.md

 Everything you do in Kubernetes is one API call away from you.

-Do you need to deploy a container?
-There's a REST endpoint for that.
+_Do you need to deploy a container?_ There's a REST endpoint for that.

-Perhaps you wish to provision a load balancer?
-Not a problem.
+_Perhaps you wish to provision a load balancer?_ Not a problem.
 Just call this API.

-Do you wish to provision storage?
-Please send a POST request to this URL.
+_Do you wish to provision storage?_ Please send a POST request to this URL.

 Everything you do in Kubernetes is calling APIs.

 And there're plenty of good reasons to be excited about that:

 - You can create scripts and daemons that interact with the API programmatically
-- The APIs are versioned; when you upgrade your cluster you can keep using the old APIs and gradually migrate to new ones
+- The API is versioned; when you upgrade your cluster you can keep using the old API and gradually migrate
-- You can install Kubernetes in any cloud provider or data centre, and you can leverage the exact same APIs
+- You can install Kubernetes in any cloud provider or data centre, and you can leverage the exact same API

 You can think of Kubernetes as a layer on top of your infrastructure.